nevosmic/Mini-Project-Topics-in-Bioinformatics/README.md

 **Project Objective**: Identify distinguishing patterns between two classes of bacteria

-*In this project we examined related Problem in Data Mining that is more general than genomics: Distinguishing Frequent Itemset Mining
+*In this project we examined related Problem in Data Mining that is more general than genomics: Distinguishing Frequent Itemset Mining.*

-We translated and changed this general problem so that it would serve our purpose.*
+*We translated and changed this general problem so that it would serve our purpose.*

 ### Project goals: